Josh Rogers and Keibert Ruiz, his catcher with ‘crazy heart,’ guide the Nats past the Marlins

 In the sixth, the Marlins’ Jazz Chisholm Jr. tapped a chopper between first and the mound, leaving Bell in no man’s land.
 But Bell retreated to the bag because Rogers got a good jump.
 The pitcher lunged to the ground and backhanded a glove flip to nail Chisholm by a step.
 Rogers stayed on his knees as the dugout cheered, having earned the extra praise.

 “He’s a different cat.
-He made that play at first base and he came in and goes, ‘You think that will get me a Gold Glove?’ ” Martinez recalled.
+He made that play at first base, and he came in and goes, ‘You think that will get me a Gold Glove?’ ” Martinez recalled.
 “I said, ‘I think you got to make a few more of those, buddy.’ ”